The Big Cool Science Festival at Colorado College

 Brought to you by Cool Science and the Colorado College Cool Science Club

 Come kick-off Earth Month with us and find out how much fun science, math and engineering really is with live science demonstration shows, workshops, tours and a wide variety of fun and engaging hands-on science activities.
-If you're a Harry Potter fan, "Alchemy, Wizards & Potions" will feature amazing chemistry and science adventures inside our own "castle" where you can climb the bell tower and learn about sound, waves and electricity.
+If you're a Harry Potter fan you will enjoy our "Alchemy, Wizards & Potions" activities, featuring amazing chemistry and science adventures inside our own "castle" where you can climb the bell tower and learn about sound, waves and electricity.
 Presented by Cool Science, the Colorado College Cool Science Club and dozens of local companies, schools, clubs, nonprofits, museums and other organizations.
 The event is free, but please pre-register, and a $2/child (or $5/family) donation via Paypal (or cash at the door) will be appreciated to help cover our costs.
 Most activities are intended for students ages 8-15, but there will be fun for all ages.
 Never been to a BCSFCC?
 Check out photos from previous years (2016, 2015, 2014, 2013), or read about last year's festival to find out what to expect.

 Date & Time: Saturday, April 8th, 10 am to 4 pm